JMencius/Arrow/Artex_code/artex/README.md

 Artex can operate in most modern operation system with Python environment.

 ### Option 1.
 Build an conda virtural environment
-The `artex.yaml` file is also included in the release, which you can recreate the author's python environment using the following command.
+The `artex_.yaml` config file is included in the release, which you can recreate the author's python environment using the following command.
 ```bash
 conda env create -f artex.yaml;
 ```